Lucy-Family-Institute/presqt/docs/api_endpoints.rst

 .. http:post::  /api_v1/targets/(str: target_name)/resources/(str: resource_id)/

     Transfer a resource from a source target to a destination target.
-Transfer to an exiting resource.
+Transfer to an existing resource.
     This endpoint begins the ``Transfer``
     process.
 It returns a ``ticket_number`` which can be passed to the ``Transfer Job`` endpoint to check in on the process.